bradhowes/SoundFonts/README.md

 🥳 [Check it out on Apple's App Store](https://apps.apple.com/us/app/soundfonts/id1453325077)

+**New!
+Version 2.0 now includes AUv3 app extension that allows SoundFonts to run inside of GarageBand and other AudioUnit hosts.**

 ![](https://github.com/bradhowes/SoundFonts/blob/master/image.gif?raw=true)

 This is a very simple iOS application that acts as a polyphonic synthesizer.
 It uses an `AVAudioUnitSampler`